springload/wagtailgmaps/docs/README.md

 Django/Wagtail combinations as [supported](http://docs.wagtail.io/en/latest/releases/upgrading.html#compatible-django-python-versions) by Wagtail.

-Note: The combination Python/Django/Wagtail `2.7/1.8/1.9` will be still supported, but support might end without notice.

 ### Which version combinations to include in Travis test matrix?

 In order to keep for CI build time from growing out of control, not all Python/Django/Wagtail combinations will be tested.